djangopbx/djangopbx-docs/docs/admin/accounts/gateways.rst

 Advanced Settings
 ~~~~~~~~~~~~~~~~~~~

 The *Advanced settings* should be left as default in most cases.
-They provide the ability adjust some values.
+They provide the ability to adjust some values.

 .. image:: ../../_static/images/admin/accounts/gateway_advanced.jpg
         :scale: 85%